tadamcz/cookiecutter-pypackage/docs/console_script_setup.rst

     pip install -e projectdir

-'projectdir' should be the top level project directory with the pyproject.toml file
+'projectdir' should be the top level directory (project_directory) containing the pyproject.toml file

 The script will be generated with output for no arguments and --help.